📍 3320 N. Federal Highway, Lighthouse Point, FL 33064📞 (954) 943-1100

 The shoulder's extraordinary range of motion is what makes it so vulnerable.
 Unlike the hip — a deep, stable ball-and-socket joint — the shoulder trades stability for mobility, relying on soft tissue structures (the rotator cuff, labrum, ligaments, and capsule) to maintain joint integrity.
 When those structures are damaged or inflamed, the result is pain that affects nearly every upper body movement.

-Dr. Carol McNamara Krauss has been treating shoulder pain at McNamara Chiropractic Center since 1986 — without injections, without surgery, using the Shoulder Restoration Program built around Class IV laser and shockwave therapy.
+Dr. Carol McNamara Krauss has been treating shoulder pain at McNamara Chiropractic Center for over three decades — without injections, without surgery, using the Shoulder Restoration Program built around Class IV laser therapy.

 What Type of Shoulder Problem Do You Have?

 Frozen shoulder (adhesive capsulitis) Progressive pain and stiffness, often developing without clear trauma.
 The shoulder capsule thickens and contracts.
 Range of motion — especially external rotation and overhead reach — becomes severely limited.
 Standard PT alone often provides insufficient relief.
-Laser and shockwave address the underlying fibrotic process directly.
+Class IV laser addresses the underlying fibrotic process directly.

 Rotator cuff tendinopathy / partial tears The supraspinatus is most commonly affected.
 Degeneration from chronic overuse, poor posture, or age-related changes.
 Produces pain with overhead activity, weakness, and night pain when lying on the affected shoulder.